tucats/apitest/README.md

 The test object consists of four elements.
 Of these, only the `request` is required.
-The `description` is just a text description of the purpose of this test, and is displayed as part of verbose logging when tests are run.
+The `description` is just a text description of the purpose of this test, and is displayed as part of Verbose logging when tests are run.

 ### request object